-1. The Company estimates the expected credit loss for all accounts receivable by simplified method, that is, it measures the expected credit loss during the duration.
-For this measurement purpose, these accounts receivable are grouped according to the common credit risk characteristics representing customers' ability to pay all due amounts according to the contract terms, and forward-looking information.
-The expected credit loss analysis of the accounts receivable of the Company is as follows:
+1. 1.
+The company adopts a simplified approach to estimate the expected credit loss for all accounts receivable (including related parties), i.e. using the expected credit loss during the duration.
+For this measurement purpose, these accounts receivable (including related parties) are grouped according to the common credit risk characteristics representing the customer's ability to pay all due amounts in accordance with the terms of the contract, and have incorporated forward-looking information, including general economic and related industry information.
+An analysis of the expected credit losses of the company's accounts receivable (including related parties) is as follows: